kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 A custom configuration maps a configuration file section to a user type.
 That type can then be injected as a dependency just like any other component.

+Both `@ConfigSource` and `@ConfigMapper` generate a `ConfigValueMapper<T>` implementation at compile time.
+The declaration shapes they accept are:

+- `Java` — an `interface`, a `record`, or a class.
+A class must be non-abstract and must override both `equals` and `hashCode`
+- `Kotlin` — an `interface` or a `data class`

+Methods of a configuration interface describe fields, so they must take no parameters, must not be generic, and must return a value.
+Anything else has to be a `default` method.
+Fields declared in super-interfaces are inherited into the mapping.

 ### Application config { #application-config }

 Use the `@ConfigSource` annotation to create custom configurations in an application.
-It generates a `ConfigValueExtractor` for the interface and a module that adds the ready configuration object to the dependency graph.
+It generates a `ConfigValueMapper` for the type and a module that adds the ready configuration object to the dependency graph.
 The annotation value points to the section path inside the resulting configuration:

 ===! ":fontawesome-brands-java: `Java`"